 Many of the quotes have nothing to do with public speaking per se; however, all of them contain insights that are relevant for the craft.
 And so, from Mark Twain to Freddie Mercury, from Pablo Picasso to Nelson Mandela, the quotes have come.
 Some have been inspirational, some have been controversial, some have been humorous; all have been thought-provoking.

-Your response to this series has been terrific.
-Thank you for the flood of comments, Retweets, Facebook Likes, etc. They are all very much appreciated.
+Your response to this series on quotes for public speakers has been terrific.
+Thank you for the comments and shares on social media.
 But now, with 99 quotes under our belt, how best to choose the 100th?
 I was thinking about several candidates when an idea struck me—why not let you have some input?

 So here’s what we’re going to do: Below you will find four straightforward questions.
 Simply choose one answer for each question and click the “Vote” button.
 The poll will remain open for ten days.
 When it closes, I will attempt to find a quote from a person who meets each of the four criteria, as selected by you.